 Because multiple things can be true at the same time, these are all fair statements:

-• Historically, Relativity has been too expensive for most small and many mid-sized firms - and even for smaller matters at larger firms - It is an incredibly powerful platform and has earned its market share - but it's also incredibly complex.
+- Historically, Relativity has been too expensive for most small and many mid-sized firms - and even for smaller matters at larger firms - It is an incredibly powerful platform and has earned its market share - but it's also incredibly complex.
 Even many people with login credentials can't effectively navigate the platform.
-Truly proficient users typically hold multiple certifications offered by Relativity (it's actually why we created our own piece of reporting software, to help people get intuitive access to otherwise difficult-to-find information)
+Truly proficient users typically hold multiple certifications offered by Relativity (it's actually why we created a reporting software, to help people get intuitive access to otherwise difficult-to-find information)

 RelativityOne, Relativity's cloud-based solution, is clearly the future the company.
 Relativity server is now on an annual update schedule, and CEO Mike Gamson has shown a commendable ability to see around corners, play the long game, and accept that some feathers will be ruffled in the process.